 If you operate in a town or city it’s important to think of the fuel stations in your area.
 There’s no advantage of choosing a branded card if there’s only a few stations as you may have to go out of your way to fill up, minimizing your savings and flexibility.

 If you are a local plumber, for example, where you don’t know where your next call out might be then having a strong regional fuel network is a benefit.
-Check if certain branded service stations are prevalent in your area before you commit to a card.
+Check if certain branded service stations are located in your area before you commit to a card.

 If your business takes you the length and breadth of the country a fuel card accepted across a wide network can ensure less route deviation.
-You might also want to consider a card which allows you and you employees to purchase other items, such as food.
+You might also want to consider a card which allows you and your employees to purchase other items, such as food.

 If you’re a small or growing business, the chances are your fleet isn’t huge, but you should still consider the types of vehicles which you need a fuel card for.
 You may only have one van running on diesel, or you may have a number of sales people out on the road, either way thinking about the type of vehicles and how they are driven will influence which fuel card is right for you.